 BCP's total debt to capitalization ratio increased slightly from 34.2% in 2007 to 36.7% in June 2008, due to the debt incurred from the construction of the new hydrocracking unit.
 Looking forward, BCP will drawdown Bt4,800 million in additional debt to complete the new hydrocracking project.
-Construction of the bio-diesel and the EURO IV projects will incur Bt2,500 million in new debt.
+Construction of the biodiesel and the Euro IV project will incur Bt2,500 million in new debt.
 The small portion of repayments during the beginning stages of the repayment schedule will cause the company's leverage to remain high.
 The debt to capitalization ratio is expected to increase to 40%-45% during 2008-2010.